andreabattaglia/qiot-datahub-operators/Grafana/README.md

 # Grafana Operator Custom Resources

-This deploy requires the Grafana Operator >=3.9 with grafana >=7.1 which comes fith Flux integration required for InfluxDB 2.0.
+This deploy requires the Grafana Operator >=3.9 with grafana >=7.1 which comes with Flux integration required for InfluxDB 2.0.

 ## Objects